 Tina Fey’s script for Mean Girls, the Mark Waters-directed comedy-drama featuring Lindsay Lohan, Rachel McAdams, Amanda Seyfried, and Lacey Chabert, was the biggest surprise among the 2005 Writers Guild of America (WGA) Award nominations; after all, Mean Girls has been wholly ignored this awards season.
 Among the WGA Awards’ other nominated screenplays were those for critics faves The Aviator, Sideways, and Million Dollar Baby.

 According to the WGA’s press release, eligible films "were produced signatory to the Writers Guild minimum basic agreement, and released in the year 2004 under the jurisdiction of Writers Guild of America, East and West and affiliate guilds in Australia, Canada, French Canada, Great Britain, Ireland, and New Zealand."
-This year, there were 193 films eligible for a WGA nomination in one of two categories: Best Original Screenplay (109), Best Adapted Screenplay (84).
+This year, there were 193 films eligible for a WGA Award nomination in one of two categories: Best Original Screenplay (109), Best Adapted Screenplay (84).

 Non-WGA Award contenders still in the running for the Academy Awards

-Although ineligible for the WGA Awards, highly regarded non-English-language films such as The Sea Inside (screenplay by Alejandro Amenábar and Mateo Gil), Bad Education (Pedro Almodóvar), and A Very Long Engagement (Jean-Pierre Jeunet and Guillaume Laurant) remain possible contenders for the Academy Awards, since the Academy has a different set of eligibility rules.
+Although ineligible for the WGA Awards, well-regarded non-English-language films such as The Sea Inside (screenplay by Alejandro Amenábar and Mateo Gil), Bad Education (Pedro Almodóvar), and A Very Long Engagement (Jean-Pierre Jeunet and Guillaume Laurant) remain possible contenders for the Academy Awards, since the Academy has a different set of eligibility rules.

 Mean Girls Amanda Seyfried, Lindsay Lohan, Rachel McAdams, Lacey Chabert photo: Paramount Pictures.